How to earn at least 5% cash back on as many purchases as possible

 The best 5% cash back cards

-The Freedom Flex also offers 5 percent cash back on Lyft rides (through March 2022) and travel booked through the Chase Ultimate Rewards portal.
+But the Freedom Flex is just getting started.
+It also offers 5 percent cash back on Lyft rides (through March 2025) and travel booked through the Chase Ultimate Rewards portal.
 Neither of those categories has a spending cap.

-There’s still more: New cardholders get $200 after spending $500 in their first three months plus 5 percent cash back at grocery stores (not including Target or Walmart) in their first year (on up to $12,000 in spending).
+There’s still more: New cardholders get $200 after spending $500 in their first three months of account opening, plus they get 5 percent cash back on up to $12,000 in grocery store purchases (excluding Target and Walmart) in their first year.
+If you max out that grocery spending, the sign-up bonus is worth up to $800.

 If you want to get at least 5 percent cash back on as many purchases as possible, the Freedom Flex is an ideal starting point, and it doesn’t even charge an annual fee.